rmcanany/HousekeeperExternalPrograms/Readme.md

 If the `ExitCode` is not `0`, and the file is present, Solid Edge Housekeeper will include the error message in its log file, otherwise it will simply list the exit code.

+## Releases

-Most developers will want the source code, however a compiled version of the example programs is available.
+Most developers will want the source code, however compiled versions of the example programs are available.
 See https://github.com/rmcanany/HousekeeperExternalPrograms/releases/